tomascupr/codexMCP/README.md

 - `code_generate`: Unified entry point for all code-generation tasks.
 - `review_code`: Assess code quality, security, style or other aspects.
 - `describe_codebase`: Explain the repository, a file, or a code snippet.
-- `search_codebase`: Search and analyze code across multiple files based on natural language query.

 ### 3. Context-Aware Code Analysis

-The `describe_codebase` tool (when provided a file path) and `search_codebase` tool allow you to analyze code with awareness of its surrounding context.
+The `describe_codebase` tool (when provided a file path) allows you to analyze code with awareness of its surrounding context.

 ### 4. Interactive Code Generation with Feedback Loop